 Plugin vs Pro

 Plugin purifiers are pretty ubiquitous these days.
 The for around $50 to $100 dollars you can get one that’s actually relatively good.
 For larger spaces, however, expect to say goodbye to $400-1,500 of your hard earned cash.
 But, for that outlay you will receive a great product that just plugs into the wall.
 When you move… load it up and take it to your new home.
+That’s why pretty much all of our guides focus on these machines.

 Professionally installed whole house purifiers look pretty affordable.
 In fact, a really good one will fall somewhere between $600 and $1,000 without installation.
 However, when you factor labor into the equation expect to pay four digits.
 When we priced one of, if not the, best whole house HVAC purifiers the final quote eclipsed three thousand dollars.
 Granter that’s the price for IQAir’s Perfect 16 one of the best you can buy.
 But, even parts and labor on something half as good will cost between one and two thousand (depending on the install difficulty).